osm2pgsql-dev/osm2pgsql-website/_manual/07-pgsql-output.md

 line options that the pgsql output interprets: To set the tablespace for output tables and indexes, use the `--tablespace-main-data=TABLESPC` and `--tablespace-main-index=TABLESPC` options, respectively.
-You can also use the `-i, --tablespace-index=TABLESPC` option which will set the tablespace for the pgsql output as well as for the middle!
+You can also use the `-i, --tablespace-index=TABLESPC` option which will set the index tablespace for the pgsql output as well as for the middle!
 Note that it is your job to create the tablespaces before calling osm2pgsql and making sure the disk behind it is large enough.

 ### Coastline Processing